 bat speed and harder to control the motion of the

-collision with the ball is more effective
+bat's collision with the ball is more effective

 bat moving at the same speed as an aluminum bat

 will make the ball go farther, since the wooden

-bats had the same overall weight,
+Even if the bats had the same overall weight,

 barrel, while the weight of the aluminum bat is

-distributed over the whole bat.
+more evenly distributed over the whole bat.
 The

 weight of the bat in the region where the ball is

 hit would still be much higher in the case of a

 wooden bat, so it would still provide a more

 is that what bat is best to use is pretty much

 control and to swing faster, but wooden bats have